 As any good dietitian will say though, you need to treat your clients as individuals and go with the approach that is best for them.
 The hardest part is reading the situation well and understanding what the best approach will be, which certainly isn’t something I have mastered.

 I’m going to start with the aspect that I think is the most valid and hit a bit close to home.
 This practitioner looked on my LinkedIn and saw that I am a sports dietitian.

 Based on this they pointed out that perhaps the fact that I work in a niche with certain athletes could be manipulating my results and isn’t reflective of the overall population.
 That is something that I honestly never considered.

 I had thought about what I was doing differently, but never really paid attention to the fact that who I was doing with could be the important variable as to why the results were so much better than what the statistics generally show.

 At the time athletes weren’t actually my core clientele, but a large percentage of my clients were males of similar backgrounds to each other.
 While the assumption was incorrect, the intended point was very accurate.

 If you look through the data, you will notice that males are more likely to maintain weight loss than females.

 If you take a second to think about it, that makes a lot of sense.
-Males are less likely to have barriers such as emotional eating to the same extent.
+Males are less likely to have barriers such as emotional eating and cravings to the same extent.